 About Wynn Resorts Holdings, LLC

 Wynn Resorts operates a handful of luxury casino resorts, including the Wynn Las Vegas in Las Vegas, and the Wynn Macau and the Wynn Palace in Macau, China, the only place in China where gambling is legal.
 It opened its first US resort and casino outside Vegas, the $2.6 billion Encore Boston Harbor, in June 2019.
 The company's properties integrate luxury hotel rooms, high-end retail, an array of dining and entertainment options, meeting and convention space, and gaming.
-Most revenue comes from China.
+Most revenue comes from China at about 70% of sales.
 The firm works to attract international customers through marketing offices in Hong Kong, Singapore, Japan, Taiwan, and Canada.
 The Wynn brand is the brainchild of gaming mogul and former Mirage Resorts chairman, Steve Wynn.

 Wynn Resorts gets about 70% of its revenue from its casino segment; more than 10% from food and drink; and more than 10% from hotel rooms fees.
 The remainder comes from entertainment, retail, and other operations.

 Wynn Las Vegas boasts two hotel towers with more than 4,700 rooms, and space for casino gaming, meetings and conventions, and retail.
+The property features approximately 194,000 square feet of casino space with more than 230 table games and about 1,755 slot machines, as well as private gaming salons, a sky casino, a poker room, and a race and sports book.

 The company's newest property, Encore Boston Harbor, is a resort in Everett, Massachusetts, near Boston along the Mystic River.
 The resort contains a hotel, a waterfront boardwalk, meeting and convention space, casino space, a spa, retail offerings, and food and beverage outlets.
+The property features approximately 210,000 square feet of casino space with roughly 160 table games and more than 2,835 slot machines, private and high-limit gaming areas, and a poker room.
+It has about 670 guest rooms and suites, which offers a spa and salon.
+It offers about 15 food and beverage outlets and a nightclub, approximately 8,000 square feet of retail space, and approximately 71,000 square feet of meeting and convention space.

 Sales and Marketing